What is care for you?

 We are curious about your opinion on social and health care in (country).
 First of all, should it be exercised by the state - and if so, what, in your opinion, would have to be included in it?
 Do you need solidarity with the poor and the excluded?
 If so, why?

 We have created a special forum for this need, where we can safely talk about important topics.

 We will avoid conflicts and insults here, we will provide all participants with the right conditions to express their own opinions and feelings.

-Thanks to you, we will understand what are the life experiences of the Polish, the Serbs, Czechs, Hungarians, and anyone who has something to say about it.
+Thanks to you, we will understand what are the life experiences of anyone who has something to say about it.

 We invite you to participate in this discussion.

 - Share your personal experience about this issue here (Add New Topic): https://edgeryders.eu/c/wellbeing/eu

 - Welcome to join us for a relaxed virtual chat to meet other participants and learn more about this initiative here: http://bit.ly/2V0ldLI**